Search the A-Z List

 Antifreeze

-Antifreeze should not be thrown in the trash and is accepted at Household Hazardous Waste Events hosted three times a year.
+Antifreeze should not be thrown in the trash and is accepted at the Household Hazardous Waste Collection Facility.

 Appliances